Graptolite: Colony structure

-Zooid morphology
+Zooids

 A mature zooid has three important regions, the preoral disc or cephalic shield, the collar and the trunk.
 In the collar, the mouth and anus (U-shaped digestive system) and arms are found; Graptholitina has a single pair of arms with several paired tentacles.
 As a nervous system, graptolites have a simple layer of fibers between the epidermis and the basal lamina, also have a collar ganglion that gives rise to several nerve branches, similar to the neural tube of chordates.
-All this information was inferred by the extant Rhabdopleura, however, it is very likely that fossil zooids had the same morphology.
+Proper fossils of the soft parts of graptolites have yet to be found, and it is not known if they had pharyngeal gill slits or not, but based on extant Rhabdopleura, it is likely that the grapotlite zooids had the same morphology.

 Taxonomy

 Since the 1970s, as a result of advances in electron microscopy, graptolites have generally been thought to be most closely allied to the pterobranchs, a rare group of modern marine animals belonging to the phylum Hemichordata.
 Comparisons are drawn with the modern hemichordates Cephalodiscus and Rhabdopleura.
 According to recent phylogenetic studies, rhabdopleurids are placed within the Graptolithina.
 Nonetheless, they are considered an incertae sedis family.

 On the other hand, Cephalodiscida is considered to be a sister subclass of Graptolithina.
-One of the main differences between these two groups is that Cephalodiscida species are not a colonial organisms.
+One of the main differences between these two groups is that Cephalodiscida species are not colonial organisms.
 In Cephalodiscida organisms, there is no common canal connecting all zooids.
 Cephalodiscida zooids have several arms, while Graptolithina zooids have only one pair of arms.
 Other differences include the type of early development, the gonads, the presence or absence of gill slits, and the size of the zooids.
-However, in the fossil record where mostly tubaria (tubes) are preserved, it is complicated to distinguish between groups.
+In the fossil record, where mostly tubaria (tubes) are preserved, it is complicated to distinguish between groups.

 Graptolithina includes several minor families as well as two main extinct orders, Dendroidea (benthic graptolites) and Graptoloidea (planktic graptolites).
 The latter is the most diverse, including 5 suborders, where the most assorted is Axonophora (biserial graptolites, etc.).
-This group includes Diplograptids and Neograptids, groups that had a great development during the Ordovician.
+This group includes Diplograptids and Neograptids, groups that had great development during the Ordovician.
 Old taxonomic classifications consider the orders Dendroidea, Tuboidea, Camaroidea, Crustoidea, Stolonoidea, Graptoloidea, and Dithecoidea but new classifications embedded them into Graptoloidea at different taxonomic levels.

 Taxonomy of Graptolithina by Maletz (2014):